Kyle Bass: Argentina

-The BBC has described Bass as having a "good relationship" with Argentina's President Cristina Fernandez de Kirchner.
-In February 2014, Bass said that Argentinian bonds represented a profitable opportunity and called Argentina an "interesting" nation for investments.
+The BBC described Bass as having a "good relationship" with Argentina's President Cristina Fernandez de Kirchner as of 2014.
+In February 2014, Bass said that Argentine bonds represented a profitable opportunity and called Argentina an "interesting" nation for investments.
 He and other groups of investors sued BNY Mellon for failure in distributing interest on Argentine debt.
 The IB Times noted that the country had "cheated creditors seven times since it gained independence from Spain in 1816," most recently defaulting on its debt in 1989.

 When the Argentine government defaulted on its debt in July 2014, Bass supported the move and criticized the bondholders, notably Elliott Management and Aurelius Capital that, with the support of U.S. federal judge Thomas Griesa, had held out for full payment.
 Echoing Argentine President Cristina Fernandez de Kirchner, he called these creditors "vultures," said that they were "holding up 42 million people from progress" and were holding Argentina for "ransom."
 On August 27, 2014, Bass accused Elliott's Paul Singer of "holding poor countries as hostages," prompting The New York Post to comment in an editorial the next day that Bass had "sounded more like Argentina's leftist economy minister Axel Kicillof than a US hedge-fund manager."
 Bass' Dallas-based fund, Hayman Capital Management LP, bought Argentina's international bond at 55 cents on the dollar after prices dropped on concern the country would default.
 Bass said, "the bonds have since rallied to 73 cents today" in a Bloomberg Television interview with Stephanie Ruhle.